Academic Advising Office

-After completing at least one semester, students may change to a different College Advisor or Major Advisor at any time during the academic year, with the permission of the new advisor via an electronic change of advisor form.
-The Academic Advising Office and the department chairs and program directors oversee the reassignment of advisees for faculty on sabbaticals or other leaves.
-Generally speaking, no individual faculty member has more than 20 advisees in any given year.
+After completing at least one semester, students may change to a different College Advisor or Major Advisor at any time during the academic year, with the permission of the new advisor via an electronic Request to Change Academic Advisor form, which can be found on the Student Information System (SIS).
+The Academic Advising Office and the department chairs and program directors oversee the reassignment of advisees for faculty on sabbatical or other leaves.
+Generally speaking, no individual advisor has more than 20 advisees in any given year.

 The advice of advisors does not constitute a promise or a contract ensuring students graduate on schedule or complete specific requirements.
 Students and advisors must refer to the class and lab schedules to determine which courses fulfill specific graduation requirements.
 The responsibility for understanding and meeting degree requirements rests entirely with the student.
 Students have access to their academic records at any time on St. Olaf’s Student Information System (SIS).
 Students are encouraged to review the Students' Roles and Responsibilities for Academic Advising information in the catalog to maximize their advising experience.

 *Students who are accepted into a major upon enrollment (music and nursing) will be assigned to an advisor in that major.